rapidsms/rapidsms/docs/topics/contrib/echo.rst

 PingHandler
 -----------

-`PingHandler` is an extension of :ref:`BaseHandler <base-handler>` which handles messages with the (precise) text "ping" by responding with "pong".
+`PingHandler` is an extension of :ref:`BaseHandler <base-handler>`.
+It handles messages with the (precise) text "ping" by responding with "pong".
+Unlike many handlers, this one is case-sensitive and does not allow extra whitespace.
 This handler is useful for remotely checking that the router is alive.

 For example::